RetroDECK/ES-DE/INSTALL-DEV.md

 ```

 This is not required if cpack is run from a terminal window started via the desktop interface as the keychain is unlocked as part of the desktop login.

-**Legacy build**

-Normally ES-DE is meant to be built for macOS 10.14 and higher, but a legacy build for earlier operating system versions can be enabled.
-This has been tested with a minimum version of 10.11.
-It's unclear if it works with even older macOS releases.

-To enable a legacy build, change the CMAKE_OSX_DEPLOYMENT_TARGET variable in CMakeLists.txt from 10.14 to whatever version you would like to build for.
-This will disable Hardened Runtime if signing is enabled and it will add "legacy" to the DMG installer filename when running CPack.
-It will also enable the bundled TLS/SSL certificates.
-As these older macOS releases are no longer receiving patches from Apple, certificates have likely expired meaning the scraper would not work if the bundled certificates were not used.

-You also need to modify es-app/assets/EmulationStation-DE_Info.plist and set the key SMinimumSystemVersion to the version you're building for.
-And finally CMAKE_OSX_DEPLOYMENT_TARGET needs to be updated in tools/macOS_dependencies_build.sh.
-This script then needs to be executed to rebuild all dependencies for the configured macOS version.

 **Installing**